Qumulo/docs/integration-guide/varonis/deploying-qumulo-broker.md

    Up 5 seconds   0.0.0.0:3306->3306/tcp, :::3306->3306/tcp       api-db-1
    ```

-1. To view the logs of a specific container, use the `docker logs <container-id>` command.
+1. To view the logs of a specific container, run the `docker logs <container-id>` command.

 You can now configure Varonis to communicate with your Qumulo cluster.